GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

    Early features may often provide a specific command line flag to allow a developer to launch the browser with the new feature enabled.
 -  **For a single user via chrome://flags**
-   As a feature progresses, it's often made available as an experimental flag within the more accessible chrome://flags interface.
-These can also be enabled via the command line.
-The
-   #enable-experimental-web-platform-features bundles together current experimental features.
+   As a feature progresses, it's often made available via an experimental flag within the more accessible chrome://flags interface.
+These flags can also be enabled via the command line. chrome://flags#enable-experimental-web-platform-features bundles together current experimental features.
 -  **For your users, in an origin trial**
    Once an iteration of a new feature is code-complete and relatively stable, an [origin trial](https://web.dev/origin-trials) may be provided to allow individual sites to enable the